 - Experiential education

-- Fitness classes (yoga, yogalates, pilates, step aerobics, cardio kick boxing, muscle classes and dance-based classes) (There may be a fee involved for classes)
+- Fitness classes (yoga, yogalates, pilates, step aerobics, cardio kick boxing, muscle classes and dance-based classes).
+NOTE: there may be a fee involved for classes.

 Johns Hopkins University Campus Ministries promotes and supports spiritual development, theological reflections, religious tolerance and social awareness among students, faculty and staff within the university community.
 At its heart, Campus Ministries is a prophetic and pastoral presence which seeks to enhance the spiritual and ethical educational experience of the whole person mind, body and soul.